Some finiteness results for groups of automorphisms of manifolds: Introduction

 \subsection{Acknowledgments}

 We thank S\o ren Galatius and Oscar Randal-Williams for many interesting and helpful conversations, and in particular for suggesting Proposition \ref{prop.collapse} and suggesting to deloop the fiber sequence (\ref{eqn.weissfib}) to obtain (\ref{eqn.weissfib2}).
-We thank Sam Nariman, Jens Reinhold, Michael Weiss and Allen Hatcher for comments on early versions of this paper.
+We thank Sam Nariman, Jens Reinhold, Michael Weiss and Allen Hatcher for comments on early versions of this paper, and the referees for helpful suggestions.